 - 2 leeks (white and light green parts only)

 - ¼ tsp kosher or sea salt (I use Diamond Crystal; use half for table salt) (for sautéing leeks)

 - 2 cups milk (I use whole milk)

-- 3 cups vegetable broth (you can substitute with chicken broth)
+- 3 cups vegetable stock (you can substitute with chicken broth)

-- Preheat oven to 400°F (200°C).
+- Preheat oven to 425°F (218°C).
+For a convection oven, reduce cooking temperature by 25ºF (15ºC).
 Cut the cauliflower into florets and place them on a large baking sheet.